 However, a 2010 study found no difference in people with high blood pressure.

 8. May help with weight loss

-You may be surprised to know but yes, dark chocolate can be your waist-whittling savior, but only as a smaller part of balanced diet and exercise plan.
+You may be surprised to know, but yes, dark chocolate can be your waist-whittling savior, but only as a smaller part of a balanced diet and exercise plan.